Mega Man Battle Network 4: Emotion Window

-The Emotion Window is a mood indicator that lets the operator know Mega Man's current state based on fighting performance.
+The Emotion Window is a mood indicator that lets the operator know MegaMan's current state based on fighting performance.
 The window also changes whenever DoubleSoul is used, to a mugshot of the corresponding Soul used.
+Normally, MegaMan is calm, but different circumstances can alter his emotional state in battle.

-Full Synchro is a heightened state of focus gained by performing a counter-attack against a virus (I.e. attacking the virus just before it attacks).
+Full Synchro is a heightened state of focus gained by performing a counter-attack against a virus (I.e. attacking the virus with a chip just before it attacks).
 In this state, Battlechip attacks are doubled in strength.
 It is possible to consecutively achieve Full Synchro by continuously counter-attacking and thus doubling effectiveness in battle.
-Full Synchro expires when the player fails to counter-attack a virus, or when MegaMan suffers damage.
+Full Synchro expires when the player fails to counter-attack a virus, when MegaMan suffers damage or after ten seconds without using and attack chip.

-Conversely, when a fight is not playing in Mega Man's favor, unless in a doublesoul, he gains an anxious expression and following this, Darkchips begin to display themselves in the Custom Screen.
+Conversely, when a fight is not playing in MegaMan's favor, unless in a DoubleSoul, he becomes anxious, and following this, two Darkchips begin to display themselves in the Custom Screen.
 Also during this emotional state, DoubleSoul transformations are disabled.
 The player can return to a normal, calm state by successfully counter-attacking a virus, restoring HP, scoring hits on the enemy, or winning the battle.

-If, during battle, Mega Man suffers repeated hits at a rapid rate, or if he is stunned for a period of time, he goes into a state of rage which is similar to Full Synchro in the way that it doubles Battlechip attack power, but instead of a focused expression in the emotion window, Mega Man has an angry expression and in the battle screen he glows orange.
+If, during battle, MegaMan suffers huge damage in one second, or if he is stunned or in a state of knockback for a period of time, he goes into a state of rage which is similar to Full Synchro in the way that it doubles Battlechip attack power, but instead of a focused expression in the emotion window, Mega Man has an angry expression and in the battle screen he glows orange.
 As such, it can be considered a desperation state which gives the player a chance to turn the battle towards their favor.
 Rage will expire when the player attacks and damages a virus, or if the player successfully counter-attacks, at which point the player will instead go into Full Synchro.
 It also expires after a while if no chip is used.
 Unlike Full Synchro, if Mega Man is hit while in rage, he will not revert to his normal emotion.
 During "Full Synchro" and "Rage" Mega Man's attacks double, giving him an extra advantage.

 The Emotion Window is a feature that has lived on in the Battle Network 5 and 6 games.
-The basic functions of the Emotion Window stated above (Full Synchro, Anxiety, and Rage) have not changed since, though the anxiety emotion has been removed in Battle Network 6, replaced with Tired and Very Tired status.
+The basic functions of the Emotion Window stated above (Full Synchro, Anxiety, and Rage) have not changed since, though the Evil emotion has been removed in Battle Network 6, replaced with Tired and Very Tired status.